Mental Health and Wellbeing

 "Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope."

 As a school, our inclusive approach to teaching and learning intends to develop, in all children, a love of learning, skills for life, good self-esteem and belief in their abilities.
 This is underpinned by our school principles of Wisdom, Grace and Hope.

 Jennifer Wise: Acting Head of School, Mental Heath and Well-Being Lead

 Jennifer D'Urban-Jackson: Emotional Literacy Support Assistant, pastoral Assistant

 Alex Collins: SEN Governor

-Well-Being and Mental Health at St Andrew's
+Mental Health and Wellbeing Health at St Andrew's

 At our school we know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.
 At our school we: